A. What documents do you need for the Visa

 As a precaution, I always take a picture of the Thai visa and the stapled departure card as soon as I get them back.
 It helps to have this information if you lose the stapled departure card or passport etc.

-The above photo shows how the visa on arrival stamp looks like.
+The above photo shows the visa on arrival stamp.
 Note that it takes up one whole page on your passport.